AyoubTRD/ensa_campus/README.md

 # ENSA Campus

-A social media app for the nations ENSA school.
+A social media app for the national ENSA schools.